 Health Center patients are a unique population that require special care needs.
 Patients are typically medically underserved and rely on Community Health Centers (CHCs) for their health needs.
 Health Center patients are more likely to be low income, be racially/diverse and be unemployed working-age adults with higher rates of unemployment and lower rates of insurance coverage.¹

 Health Center patients also continue to report poorer health status.
-They commonly have more chronic conditions with 25% claiming 2 or more chronic conditions.
+They commonly have more chronic conditions with 25 percent claiming 2 or more chronic conditions.
 Mental health is also more common with half reporting depression and a third reporting anxiety.
 Patients also have higher rates of smoking and obesity.²

 Community Health Centers ultimately exist to serve their community’s underserved patients in hopes of closing the gap in our nation’s health care system.
 The responsibility lies on the Health Center to meet be able to meet all the needs of their unique patients, whether that be providing optimal care, financial assistance or be willing to use another language besides English.

 Community Health Centers have the task of not only providing care, but making sure their patients have a voice and feel a part of their community.
-Health Centers care revolves entirely around the patient.
+This will include lobbying government officials and policymakers for better changes to VBC and PCC to help align these models for the benefit of the patient.

 OUR OBSERVATION: Patients are at the center of health care, which makes their voice invaluable for the representation of their communities.
 Patient engagement keeps health centers accountable so that the best services can be provided for the medically underserved.
 Patients must continue to be encouraged to voice their needs to ensure optimal care for their unique needs.